Six Senses Bhutan

 Jump on board for some action-packed family fun during the Dragon Boat Festival, one of the most popular and well-watched water sports in China.

 Come and observe pandas, our national treasures, in their natural habitat.
 The Wild Panda Research Center in Qing Cheng is a short drive from the resort.
-You are invited to feed the pandas and extend your stay overnight if you want to learn more about the animals firsthand.
+You are invited to feed the pandas and extend your activities if you want to learn more about the animals firsthand.